 3. Regular Sleep Cycle

-We get it: eight hours of sleep every night is asking for quite a bit from the success-oriented student.
+We get it: good sleep quality every night is asking for quite a bit from the success-oriented student.
 While we don't need to tell you that sleep duration strongly correlates with test performance, our recommendation is to simply shoot for a consistent wake-up cycle.
 Cortisol spikes upon waking, and thus activating that spike on a timely schedule may keep your 24-hour cortisol levels balanced.

 The Academic Benefits of Nootropics